andrewconnell/pres-sp15dev-modern-workshop/presentation-part4.md

 App Authentication
 ------------------
+- Two types
   - Internal authentication
+  - External authentication

+###Internal authentication
 - Used if incoming call:
   - targets CSOM / REST API
   - includes claims token with established user identity
   - targets URL of an existing AppWeb
 - Nothing to setup... it just works!
 - Always used when making client-side calls
   - Apps can't authenticate in JavaScript... can't protect clientSecret / certificate
 - App only permissions not supported / possible

-- External authentication
+###External authentication
 - Used when server-side code used to call CSOM / REST API
 - Incoming calls can target HostWeb & other sites
 - Incoming calls include OAuth2 access token, identifying app
   - Optionally also include user identity